Coachella: 2015–2017

-2018–present
+2018–2019

 The 2018 festival featured headlining performances from the Weeknd, Beyoncé, and Eminem.
 Making up for her cancellation the previous year, Beyoncé became the first African-American woman to headline the festival.
 Her performances paid tribute to the culture of historically Black colleges and universities, featuring a full marching band and majorette dancers, while incorporating various aspects of Black Greek life, such as a step show along with strolling by pledges.
-The performances were also influenced by Black feminism, sampling Black authors and featuring on-stage appearances by fellow Destiny's Child members Kelly Rowland and Michelle Williams as well as sister Solange Knowles.
-Beyoncé's performances received immediate, widespread praise, and were described by many media outlets as historic.
+The performance featured on-stage appearances by fellow Destiny's Child members Kelly Rowland and Michelle Williams as well as Beyonce's sister Solange Knowles.
+The performances received immediate, widespread praise, and were described by many media outlets as historic.
 The New York Times music critic Jon Caramanica wrote, "There's not likely to be a more meaningful, absorbing, forceful and radical performance by an American musician this year, or any year soon, than Beyoncé's headlining set".
-Her performance garnered 458,000 simultaneous viewers on YouTube to become the festival's most viewed performance to date, and the entire festival had 41 million total viewers, making it the most livestreamed event ever.
+Her performance garnered 458,000 simultaneous viewers on YouTube to become the festival's most viewed performance, and the entire festival had 41 million total viewers, making it the most livestreamed event ever.
+The performances were captured for a concert film, Homecoming: A Film by Beyoncé, and a live album, Homecoming: The Live Album, released in April 2019.

 A report in Teen Vogue described "rampant" sexual harassment and assault at the 2018 festival, and the author said she was groped 22 times in 10 hours.
 In response, Goldenvoice announced a new initiative in January 2019 called "Every One", which comprises "fan resources and policies" to combat sexual misconduct and improve the festival's responses to such behavior.
 "Safety ambassadors" were made available to direct attendees to professional counselors, and specially marked locations were added for attendees to seek services or report incidents of sexual misconduct.
 One of the program's goals stated, "We are taking deliberate steps to develop a festival culture that is safe and inclusive for everyone".